joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/arrays-example-playlist.md

 need to keep track of whether the list is sorted or not at a given time.
 In practice, however, there is no need for the list of songs to be sorted until immediately before it is retrieved.
-By deferring the sorting operation, the application doesn’t perform sorting that is unnecessary if, for example, several songs are added to the list before it is retrieved.
+By deferring the sorting operation, the application doesn't perform sorting that is unnecessary if, for example, several songs are added to the list before it is retrieved.

 </div>